Hazza' Majali: Jordanian government positions

 After high school, Majali worked for the Department of Land and Survey followed by the Madaba Court.
 After that, he studied law in Damascus and returned to Jordan to work for the "Royal Protocol".
 He was appointed by King Abdullah I as Chairman of the Greater Amman Municipality, then served as the Minister of Agriculture (1950–1951) and as the Minister of Justice (1951 and 1954–1955) under Prime Minister Sameer al-Rifai.
 He won two Parliamentary elections to represent Al-Karak in the Jordanian Parliament, once in 1951 and again in 1954.
-He was also appointed as the Minister of Interior (1953–1954 and 1955).
+He was also appointed the Minister of Interior (1953–1954 and 1955).
 Hazza' first served as Prime Minister on 15 December 1955 when King Hussein tried to join the Baghdad Pact, but quickly resigned on 20 December 1955 following popular protests making his first government the shortest lasting government in Jordan's history.
-He was re-appointed as Prime Minister on 6 May 1959.
+He was re-appointed Prime Minister on 6 May 1959.
 He picked Wasfi al-Tal to be his assistant during this term.
 Majali was assassinated at his office on 29 August 1960.